Sport and physical activity

 Years 7 to 10 Years 11 to 12

-Students must be provided opportunities to participate in physical activity at least 3 days per week.
+Students must be provided with opportunities to participate in physical activity at least 3 days per week.

 Mandatory components of the 150 minutes include: